 Wearable medical devices are electronic devices like a smartwatch and Fitbit.
-These devices are designed for individual health, fitness, lifestyle, blood pressure, etc. The market continues to gain momentum with the rapid increase in the adoption of these devices among patients and also the launch of technologically advanced, user-friendly devices into the market.
+These devices are designed for individual health, fitness, lifestyle, blood pressure, etc. The market continues to gain momentum with the rapid increase in the adoption of these devices among patients and the launch of technologically advanced, user-friendly devices.
 Wearable medical devices feature wireless data transmission, real-time feedback, alerting mechanisms, and have smooth and timely sensing abilities.
 The data generated by wearable medical devices is further analyzed and is used by customers for better health management.

-Wearable medical devices monitor several bodily conditions like glucose levels, insulin levels, heart conditions, blood pressure, ingestion, pain relief, brain activity, hydration, temperature, sleep, etc. Lately, Google is working on a wrist-worn medical device which would have sensors to produce an ECG, assessing the patterns and strength of the person’s heartbeat.
+Wearable medical devices monitor several bodily conditions like glucose levels, insulin levels, heart conditions, blood pressure, ingestion, pain relief, brain activity, hydration, temperature, sleep, etc. Lately, Google is working on a wrist-worn medical device with sensors to produce an ECG, assessing the patterns and strength of the person’s heartbeat.
 Moreover, it checks the skin and pulse temperature.

 Lack of awareness is also another cause leading to slower adoption of technology.
 These factors act as growth hurdles for wearable technology.

-Our report is saying, India, China, and Japan are significant countries contributing the highest shares for the Asia Pacific wearable medical devices market.
+Geographically, India, China, and Japan are expected to account for most of the share in the Asia Pacific wearable medical devices market during the forecast period.
 China and India have a large population pool, which is a significant factor for market growth.
 Changes in lifestyle and food habits are also leveling the demand for this market.
-Asia Pacific region is well known for Sports & fitness, in this vertical biotechnology & bioinformatics companies are taking part to launch the wearable devices for sports players and athletes.
+Asia Pacific region is well known for Sports & fitness; in this vertical, biotechnology & bioinformatics companies are taking part to launch wearable devices for sports players and athletes.
 Wearable medical devices will open new opportunities to bioinformatics researchers to develop new features & products in the market.

 In 2019, the Indian wearable medical devices market accounted for over 13% of the Asian market.
 An Indian Institute of Technology (IIT) Madras has started developing a wearable medical device.
 The device will diagnose body temperature, heart rate, and SpO2 sensing.
 That will also help to diagnose COVID-19.
 Tracker connected via Muse Health App through Bluetooth.